onestardao/WFGY/README.md

 -->

 # WFGY 3.0 · Singularity Demo
 > A cross-domain tension coordinate system.
-What it becomes depends on how far your imagination pushes the 131 hard problems.
+What it becomes depends on how far your imagination pushes the 131 S-class problems.

 ## 120s quickstart